-Elven claims its current prototype in laboratory conditions can withstand flames and temperatures up to 1,200 degrees Celsius for at least 30 minutes (!), compared to the 8-10 seconds of protection afforded by conventional firefighter suits – that’s about 180 times longer protection.
+Elven claims its current prototype in laboratory conditions can withstand flames and temperatures up to 1,200 degrees Celsius for at least 30 minutes (!), compared to the 8-10 seconds of protection afforded by conventional firefighter suits – that’s about 180x longer protection.

 With a viable product in hand, Elven Technologies plans to move the firefighting suit to foreign markets, establishing a revenue stream to continue its chain of innovations.

-But moving from a fire suit to a spacesuit is a long game, and the startup realized they would need enormous support along the way.
+But moving from a fire suit to a spacesuit is a long road.

 “When we set out, we asked ourselves the question – can we even do this?
 We saw that the major reason the suit didn’t exist yet was not the lack of expertise, it was the lack of desire to go there – the problem is that science is not a process dedicated to speed.
 It’s not market driven.
 Science is done for its own sake”, Kherkheulidze says.